... think of were saddles and not seats or kneeling thwarts.

 Re: Leaking float bag

 I agree with pblanc.
 The fill tube junction or valve is often the culprit.
 If it's not that then there's usually a pin hole somewhere on the top of the air bag.
-My preferred method is to fill be bag fairly hard with air then go over the entire top of the ...
+My preferred method is to fill be bag fairly hard with air then go over the entire top of the bag with my lips close to the bag.
+Your lips ...

 - Sun Aug 11, 2013 6:42 pm